dipjul/Effective-Java-Notes/Chapter-2-Creating-and-Destroying-Objects/Item-02.md

 - The resulting client code is easy to write and read.
 - It simulates named optional parameters as found in Python and Scala.
 - It allows for early detection of invalid parameters.
 - It ensures invariants against attack by doing checks on object fields after copying parameters from the builder.
-If a check fails, it throws an IllegalArgumentException.
+If a check fails, it throws an `IllegalArgumentException`.
 - Use a parallel hierarchy of builders, each nested in the corresponding class.
 Abstract classes have abstract builders; concrete classes have concrete builders.
 Use covariant return typing and simulated self-type idiom to enable method chaining and avoid casting.
 - Builders can have multiple varargs parameters, can be reused to build multiple objects, can fill in some fields automatically, and can make client code more readable and safe than constructors or JavaBeans.